 The included plan has been converted to Training Peaks structured workout format, called Workout Builder.
 Not only will you see your individual training targets and zones for each workout through the daily workout e-mail reminders and mobile notifications, but you will also see a graphic representation of the workout within the Training Peaks web portal and Training Peaks mobile app.
 Now you can quickly get a sense of the entire Workout by taking a look at the visual representation which will show you the individual workout elements like warm up, main set(s) (including interval efforts (based upon your FTP) and cool down.
 You will no longer have to read through the full narrative and in some cases interpret it and calculate your FTP in order to grasp the task at hand.
 Structured workouts built with the Workout Builder can now be exported for use in third-party apps and select devices including Garmin, Zwift, TrainerRoad, CycleOps Virtual Training, RacerMate, Hurts Ergo and more.
 Simply click “Export” after building and saving your workout and select the proper file format For more detailed information regarding exporting workouts go to http://help.trainingpeaks.com/hc/en-us/articles/115000325647-Structured-Workout-Export This training plan is made for cyclists who train with power, heart rate, or perceived exertion.
 We have provided an eBook on the first day of the plan that contains testing protocol and explains how to set your training zones within TrainingPeaks.
 That will allow you to know exactly where you are starting with the plan and provide the correct information for testing in the future.
 This is for the cyclocross rider with 10-14 hours a week to train.
 Note that on the weekends (Friday - Sunday) you will have multiple workouts listed.
 You need to choose ONE option based on your race schedule.
 Also note that because of the options, your time listed at the end of the week will appear higher.
 This plan is a great way to get you involved in the sport, to learn more about it and to be ready for the racing season.
 This is the plan for you if you would like a bit of instruction and are not afraid of doing some hard work and getting muddy.

 Lifting your bike can be hard work for skinny cyclists!
 Complete 2 x 20 “bike lifts” BEFORE starting your cycling workout.
 The process is simple: grab your top tube and lift the bike overhead.
 Put your water bottle on first to add a little weight.

-WU: 10 minutes working at Endurance (Power Z2, HR Z2, RPE 2-3)with 2 x 1-minute Fast Pedals to wake up your legs.
+WU: 15 - 20 Minutes working Endurance (Power Z2, HR Z2, RPE 2-3)with 4 x 1 minute Fast Pedals to wake up legs

 Immediately following the bike workout, run at a steady pace for the prescribed time.
 This should be done on grass and in cyclo-cross shoes or sneakers.

-WU: 10-15 minutes working into Endurance (Power Z2, HR Z2, RPE 2-3).
-Then complete 3 x 1-minute fast pedals, with 1-minute rests between, to open up your legs.
+WU: 10 minutes working into your Endurance (Power Z2, HR Z2, RPE 2-3).
+Then complete 3 sets of 1-minute fast pedals with 1-minute rests between to open up legs.

-MS2: Complete 3 x 2-minute VO2Max Intervals (Power Z5, HR Z5, RPE 6-7) with 3 minutes of rest between each effort at Endurance (Power Z2, HR Z2, RPE 2-3).
+MS2: Complete 3 x 2 minutes at VO2Max (Power Z5, HR Z5, RPE 6-7) with 3 minutes rest in between each at Endurance (Power Z2, HR Z2, RPE 2-3).

-CD: 5-15 minutes of easy pedaling at Active Recovery (Power Z1, HR Z1, RPE <2).
+CD: 10 minutes of easy pedaling in Active Recovery (Power Z1, HR Z1, RPE <2)